Inflectra/rapise-documentation/docs/Guide/scripting.md

 ## Usage

-Rapise scripts are written in JavaScript (Microsoft JScript).
+Rapise scripts are written in JavaScript (NodeJS or Microsoft JScript, depending on [settings](/Guide/options_dialog.md#execution)).
 You can run and debug your script using the full featured [Internal Debugger](internal_debugger.md).
 Rapise includes a testing API, with methods for manipulating images, spreadsheets, common GUI widgets, and more.
-Rapise also uses NodeJS to aid in providing hyperlinks to errors in your test.

 ## See Also

 [JScript Language Reference](jscript_language_reference.md)